chef-boneyard/knife-acl/README.md

     knife acl show nodes web.example.com

-## knife acl add group GROUP_NAME OBJECT_TYPE OBJECT_NAME PERMS
+## knife acl add MEMBER_TYPE MEMBER_NAME OBJECT_TYPE OBJECT_NAME PERMS

-The best practice is to only add groups to ACLs.
-To enforce this best practice the `knife acl add` command is only able to add groups to ACLs.
+The best practice is to only add clients and groups to ACLs.
+To enforce this best practice the `knife acl add` command is only able to add a client or a group to ACLs.

+Valid `MEMBER_TYPE` values are

+- client
+- group

-Add `GROUP_NAME` to the `PERMS` access control entry of the `OBJECT_NAME`.
+Add `MEMBER_NAME` to the `PERMS` access control entry of `OBJECT_NAME`.
 Objects are specified by the combination of their type and name.

 Valid `OBJECT_TYPE` values are